 “When I was your age I had to walk three avenues, uphill!, in the snow to get to the train.
 You kids have it easy with the 2nd Avenue Subway.
 Now shut up, and pass the Metamucil.”
-That’s me imaging what … Continue reading
+That’s me imagining what … Continue reading

 When I first moved into my apartment in 2010, I didn’t realize I would be living just a few blocks from where both my maternal and paternal grandparents once lived.
 My mom’s mother spent her early childhood on East 116th Street and Pleasant Avenue, just a stone’s throw away from what is now a Target, while my dad’s parents both lived in the upper East 90’s.